aws-samples/amazon-eks-drupal/README.md

 ![Quick Start architecture for Drupal on AWS](./qsarchitecture.png)

-To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo.
+To post feedback, submit feature ideas, or report bugs, use the **Issues** section of this GitHub repo...
 If you'd like to submit code for this Quick Start, please review the [AWS Quick Start Contributor's Kit](https://aws-quickstart.github.io/).